Guilded-NET/Guilded-NET.github.io/docs/commands.md

 The name of the command will always automatically be all-lowercase name of the method with `Command` and `Async` removed at the end. `PingCommand`, `PingCommandAsync`, `PingAsync` and `Ping` will all be converted to `ping`.

-However, if we don't like the automatically picked name of the command, we can override it by passing a string to `[Command]` attribute:
+However, if we don't like the automatically picked name of the command, we can override it by passing a string to `[Command]`{: .language-csharp } attribute:

 ```cs
 public class BotCommands : CommandModule